1. Admission Requirements

 (v) causing damage to, or otherwise interfering with, any item of equipment, furniture, fitting or fixture.

 j.
 Smoking is prohibited inside the Pavilion and all other buildings in Lord’s Ground, whether permanent or temporary structures, in all shops, offices and workshops, in all dressing rooms, washrooms and lavatories, in all boxes and marquees, and on all staircases.
-On the concourse, roof terrace and balconies of the Pavilion, in all stands and enclosures, and on the balconies of boxes, smoking is not permitted.
+On the concourse, roof terrace and balconies of the Pavilion, in all stands and enclosures, and on the balconies of boxes, smoking is not permitted except in designated areas.
 In other areas of Lord’s Ground, smoking is permitted unless no-smoking signs are exhibited or an area where smoking is prohibited is otherwise marked.
 The use of electronic cigarettes is prohibited in all stands and enclosures.

 k.
 No sponsorship, promotional or marketing materials may be brought into, used or displayed by any person within Lord’s Ground, save with the prior authorisation, in writing, of the Chief Executive & Secretary.